RamiAltai/TwitterData/README.md

 * Retweets: number of times the Tweet got retweeted
 * Place: includes the full geotag provided by Twitter in JSON format.

-All personal identifiable information has been removed as per Twitter's Developer Agreement and Policy The data is released for non-commercial research use.
 Spatiotemporal Analytics conducted on the data is available on: [UAE-SentiMeter](https://www.adu.ac.ae/UAE_Sentimeter)

 All personal identifiable information have been removed as per Twitter's Developer [Agreement and Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy)